-Except as specified in annex B, the requirements of ISO 3744 or ISO 3745 shall be followed as applicable.
-For information technology and telecommunications equipment, the preferred measurement surfaces are hemispherical and are described in annex B of ISO 3744:1994.
-The conditions of clause 5 above shall however be followed.
-The number and location of the microphone positions shall be as specified in annexes B or C of ISO 3744:1994, or in annexes C or D of ISO 3745:1977, as applicable, except as specified in annex B of this Standard.
+Except as specified in Annex B, the requirements of ISO 3744 or ISO 3745 shall be followed as applicable.
+For information technology and telecommunications equipment, the preferred measurement surfaces are hemispherical and are described in Annex B of ISO 3744.
+The conditions of 5 above shall however be followed.
+The number and location of the microphone positions shall be as specified in Annexes B or C of ISO 3744, or in Annexes D, E, F or G of ISO 3745, as applicable, except as specified in Annex B of this Standard.

-In some cases, for example when small equipment emits relatively low sound power levels, it may be helpful to use a hemispherical surface with a 0,5 m radius.
+In some cases, for example when small equipment emits relatively low sound power levels, it may be helpful to use a smaller hemispherical surface with a radius of at least 0,5 m.
 To minimize near field effects, the 0,5 m radius would have a corresponding lower frequency limit of approximately 172 Hz (based on a requirement of $r \ge \lambda/4$ ).

-Clause B.2 defines a cylindrical measurement surface as an alternative to the parallelepiped surface in ISO 3744.
+B.2 defines a cylindrical measurement surface as an alternative to the parallelepiped surface in ISO 3744.